Modeling the nonperturbative contributions to the complex heavy-quark potential: An extended Karsch-Mehr-Satz heavy-quark potential model

 \section{An extended Karsch-Mehr-Satz heavy-quark potential model}

-To study the in-medium properties of the heavy bound states, such as charmonia and bottomonia, in the non-relativistic limit, a proper potential that needs to be specified in the Schr\"odinger equation contains non-perturbative physics due to the typical size of the charm and bottom quark bound states.
-Therefore, we can not directly use the above perturbative potential to describe the interactions.
+To study the in-medium properties of the heavy bound states, such as charmonia and bottomonia, in the nonrelativistic limit, a proper potential that needs to be specified in the Schr\"odinger equation contains nonperturbative physics due to the typical size of the charm and bottom quark bound states.
+Therefore, we cannot directly use the above perturbative potential to describe the interactions.
 In Ref.~\cite{Megias:2005ve}, a new phenomenological term has been added to the perturbative (retarded) gluon propagator $D^{{\rm p}}_R$ in order to account for the effects coming from the low frequency modes incorporated in the dimension two gluon condensates.
 As a result, the full retarded propagator $D_R$ at static limit takes the following form

 The above equation can be considered as an analogy to the condensates at zero temperature\cite{Chetyrkin:1998yr} which implies a term $m_G^2/p^4$ to be added to the vacuum perturbative gluon propagator $1/p^2$.
+Here, $m_G^2$ is a dimensional constant.
 Several applications based on the propagator given in Eq.~(\ref{fullDR}) have been carried out, see Refs.~\cite{Megias:2005ve,Megias:2007pq,Megias:2009mp} for examples.
-Here, we are interested in the Fourier transform of $D^{\rm np}_R$ at static limit which leads to the following non-perturbative string contribution to the real part of the potential,
+Here, we are interested in the Fourier transform of $D^{\rm np}_R$ at static limit which leads to the following nonperturbative string contribution to the real part of the potential,

 We use $V_{\rm I} = V^{\rm p}+V^{\rm np}_{\rm I}$ to denote the complex HQ potential model discussed in this section.
 Improvements on $V^{\rm np}_{\rm I}$ will be discussed in Sec.~\ref{imKMS} and the resulting potential model is then denoted as $V_{\rm II} = V^{\rm p}+V^{\rm np}_{\rm II}$.
 The real part of $V_{\rm I}$ is the sum of Eqs.~(\ref{Vpre}) and (\ref{Vnp}).
 By matching it onto the Cornell potential at small distances, we find the dimension two constant $m_G^2$ can be related to the string tension through $\sigma=\alpha_s m_G^2/2$.
-Therefore, $\mathrm{Re}\,V_{\rm I}$ is actually identical to the famous Karsch-Mehr-Satz(KMS) potential model\cite{Karsch:1987pv} in which the large distance interaction is descried as a QCD string screened at the same scale as the perturbative contribution.
+Therefore, $\mathrm{Re}\,V_{\rm I}$ is actually identical to the famous KMS potential model\cite{Karsch:1987pv} in which the large distance interaction is described as a QCD string screened at the same scale as the perturbative contribution.
 Explicitly, we have

 Inspired by the above analysis on the real part of the potential, we will also consider adding a string contribution, which describes the large distance behavior of $\mathrm{Im}\,V$, to the perturbative symmetric propagator $D^{\rm p}_{F}$ .
 In equilibrium, the symmetric propagator can be related to the retarded and advanced ones through the following identity